Download a printable version

 Before we go into our smart inventory reduction strategies, it’s worth a basic note on how best to use them within your supply chain management.

-It’s best to start by making sure you implement the best inventory control methods (like ABC analysis, safety stock and keeping an eye on lead times).
+It’s best to start by making sure you implement the best inventory management techniques (like ABC analysis, safety stock and keeping an eye on lead times).
 Meaning you’ll be able to forecast more accurately in the first place.

 But being prepared with a number of these strategies and planning in advance is also key and a great way to stay ahead of the game.